conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 **API Keys:** <AdminToken />
 **Managed with:** <API /> <CLI /> <TF /> <GUI />

-Creates a Group with members and permissions in Console
+Creates a Group with members and permissions in Platform.

 <Tabs>
 <TabItem  value="CLI" label="CLI">